 In my research I found that Amy had a darkroom so was able to print her own photograph’s.
 I know the magic that can happen there as I had my own set up during the early 90s.
 My darkroom was in a cupboard under the stairs where I’d print my black and white’s.
 Before I had the home set up I went on a short course in photography and darkroom techniques at a local community centre.
 If I was investing time and money I wanted to know my way around a darkroom first.

 I’d go out with a roll of film and shoot some photo’s, develop them into a roll of negatives then put them into the enlarger and exposed the photographic paper to the light shining through the negative.
 Then put the paper through the tray of chemicals.
 The image started to come through – it was like magic.
-Real magic.
-Not the Paul Daniels showbizy stuff.
-This was the real thing… like voodoo.
-I knew I had to do more of this.
-And I did.
+I knew I had to do more of this – and I did.

 Watch the documentary ‘Westoe Rose’ and to check out some of my other films go to You Tube and subscribe to my channel.